maykinmedia/objects-api/docs/installation/deployment/index.rst

 Deployment
 ==========

-Open Objecten is an containerized application and can be deployed to a `Kubernetes`_ cluster using a `Helm`_ chart.
+Open Object is an containerized application and can be deployed to a `Kubernetes`_ cluster using a `Helm`_ chart.

 The documentation includes installation process and the reference configuration.